yahiakala/routing/docs/caching/index.md

     If there is a `loader` method, and there is no data in the cache, the the form will not be instantiated until the `loader` method returns a value.

 !!!
 Caching Forms with data loaders

     If you are using `loaders` and `cache_form` is set to `True`, then loaders will not be called if there is an existing cached form.
 If you are using `STALE_WHILE_REVALIDATE` mode, we would recommend setting `cache_form` to `False` so that the `loader` method is called with the data is stale.

+### No Cache

+By default, the routes use the `NO_CACHE` mode, i.e. data will not be cached.

 ### Cache First

-By default, the routing library uses the `CACHE_FIRST` mode.
-In this mode, the data will always be loaded from the cache if it is available.
+In `CACHE_FIRST` mode, the data will always be loaded from the cache if it is available.

 ### Network First

-In this mode, the data will always be loaded from the `loader` when the user navigates to a route.
+In `NETWORK_FIRST` mode, the data will always be loaded from the `loader` when the user navigates to a route.
 However, if the `loader` method raises an `AppOfflineError`, the data will be loaded from the cache.

 ### Stale While Revalidate

 A more advanced mode is `STALE_WHILE_REVALIDATE`.
 In this mode, the data will be loaded from the cache, and then loaded in the background from the server, if the data is stale.
 If there is no data in the cache, then the form will not be instantiated until the `loader` method returns a value.

 ```python
 from routing.router import Route, STALE_WHILE_REVALIDATE